Doly02/nxp-mcxn947-datalogger/README.md

 #### Static Code Analysis
-In Addition To Functional Testing, Static Analysis of The Source Code Was Performed Using Rules From The MISRA (Motor Industry Software Reliability Association) Specification, Specifically MISRA C:2012.
+In Addition To Functional Testing, Static Analysis of The Source Code Was Performed Using Rules From The MISRA (_Motor Industry Software Reliability Association_) Specification, Specifically MISRA C:2012.
 The Focus Was Primarily On Rules Classified as Required And Mandatory.
 All Detected Violations In These Categories Were Either Corrected Or Justified Through Comments In The Source Code, Including A Reference To The Relevant Rule and a Rationale For The Exception.

+The Code Analysis Was Performed With Tool PC-lint Plus v2.2 Developed By Vector.
+[1]

 ### Known Issues
 No Issues Were Observed During Development, Testing, or Practical Usage of The Digital Data Logger.

+#### Refenrences
+[1] "PC-lint Plus 2.2 Static Code Analysis Tool for C and C++ Source Code" [online]. [cited 2024-5-6].
+Available at [https://pclintplus.com/](https://pclintplus.com/)